-- 1. Place the response file on the computer where you want to install Oracle Database Client. - 2.
+- 1. Place the response file on the computer where you want to install Oracle Database - 2.
 At a command prompt, run Oracle Universal Installer with the appropriate response file.
+On Windows Vista, you must open the command prompt with Administrator privileges.

 For example: